 Drake laughed at Jimmy’s exuberant exclamation over the impressive kitchen when he turned on the overhead lights above the massive island.
-His laughter stopped once it registered his brother was sitting in the back corner of breakfast alcove.
+His laughter stopped once it registered his brother was sitting in the back corner of the breakfast alcove.
 What the hell was he doing sitting there in the dark?

 The tension rose immediately as the two men glared at one another.
 Drake’s first instinct was to forego eating, but the earlier strength he’d found served him once more.
 It helped that Jimmy turned back to the fridge, essentially ignoring the man.